-Top 5 3rd Quarter Trades of Su - GuruFocus.com
+Top 5 3rd Quarter Trades of SU - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Sunflower Bank, N.A.’s top five trades of the quarter.
+According to GuruFocus data, these were SUMITOMO LIFE INSURANCE CO’s top five trades of the quarter.

-Sunflower Bank, N.A. reduced their investment in ARCA:SPY by 11,426 shares.
-The trade had a 0.85% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $395.76.
+The guru sold out of their 2,833,909-share investment in ARCA:IVV.
+Previously, the stock had a 30.07% weight in the equity portfolio.
+Shares traded for an average price of $397.41 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Intermediate-Term Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.00 and a price-book ratio of 3.38.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 9999.00 and a price-book ratio of 1.42.
+In terms of valuation, iShares J.P.
+Morgan USD Emerging Markets Bond ETF has a price-earnings ratio of 9999.00.

-Sunflower Bank, N.A. reduced their investment in BATS:JPIB by 51,828 shares.
-The trade had a 0.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $45.57.
+During the quarter, SUMITOMO LIFE INSURANCE CO bought 228,103 shares of ARCA:TIP for a total holding of 1,123,103.
+The trade had a 1.01% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $111.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, JPMorgan International Bond Opportunities ETF has a price-earnings ratio of 9999.00 and a price-book ratio of 4.73.
+In terms of valuation, iShares TIPS Bond ETF has a price-earnings ratio of 9999.00.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.